Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Mapping 21 cm observables: the global signal and the 21 cm power spectrum

 \subsubsection{Method}

+Signal validation will become a crucial aspect of 21 cm data analysis once detections from multiple experiments become available.
+In particular, the consistency of the detections between interferometers and radiometers would be a strong sign of the true cosmological signal.
+Here, we develop a methodology to enable such validation.

-It is interesting to validate the consistency of the signals obtained from interferometers and radiometers.
-To do so, we construct an ANN to predict the global signal over a wide range of redshifts given the 21-cm power spectrum over the same redshift range.
-This also depends on the classification into different model classes.
-Here, as a proof of concept, we use only the datasets with standard astrophysical models (no excess radio, i.e., CMB only).
-The network has three hidden layers with 150 neurons or nodes in each layer.
-We express the dataset of the 21-cm power spectrum in log scale before applying it to the training procedure.
-To do one of the preprocessing steps, i.e., standardization of the features, we use the \textit{StandardScaler} class from the \texttt{Scikit-learn} library \citep{scikit_learn}.
-After the standardization of the dataset, all the features have a zero mean and unit standard deviation.
-The next data preprocessing step involves projecting the dataset into a lower dimensional space using PCA.
-To find the optimal number of PCA components, we train the network with a fixed network architecture for various choices of PCA components, apply the trained network on the test dataset, and calculate the $R^2$ score and the mean squared error (MSE) in predicting the global signal.
+We construct an ANN to predict the global signal over a wide range of redshifts given the 21 cm power spectrum over the same redshift range.
+Here, as a proof of concept, we use only the data sets with standard astrophysical models (no excess radio, i.e., CMB only).
+The network consists of three hidden layers, each with 150 neurons, and employs similar data preprocessing steps as described previously, including standardization and PCA dimensionality reduction.
+To determine the optimal number of PCA components, we evaluate regression performance using the $R^2$ score and mean squared error (MSE) on the test data set.
 The $R^2$ score quantifies the goodness of fit so that an $R^2$ score $= 1$ implies a perfect fitting.
 The lower the MSE is, the better is the fitting quality.
-We select the number of PCA components to be 100 as we found that 100 PCA components yields the maximum $R^2$ score and minimum MSE (see Fig.~\ref{fig:pca_component_gs_prediction}).
-Thus, the network has a 100 dimensional input layer and the dimension of the output layer is 30 as it reconstructs the global signal at 30 redshifts ranging from 6 to 35.
+As shown in Fig. \ref{fig:pca_component_gs_prediction}, the optimal choice is 100 PCA components, which yields the highest $R^2$ score and lowest MSE.
+Accordingly, the network has a 100-dimensional input layer and a 30-dimensional output layer, predicting the global signal at 30 redshifts from $z = 6$ to 35.
 We use the ReLU as the activation function for the hidden layers and choose the \textit{adam} optimizer for weight optimization of the network.
-Once the network is trained, we apply it to the test dataset for predictions.
+Once trained, the network is applied to the test data set for predictions.